 - Make use of the Electronic Medical Records system that medical intermediaries use, to coordinate with the foreign hospitals.
 EMRs, patient records, drug interactions, radiology and laboratory test results can be easily accessed even during aftercare.

 - You must clearly understand the recuperation requirements of your treatment including time and environment.

-These should be factored into your plan.
-Recuperation may be slow, painful and require post-operative monitoring for several days at the clinic.
-Other enquiries and information that should be collected from the medical service providers, includes:
+In some cases, recuperation may be slow, painful and require post-operative monitoring for several days at the clinic.
+Other inquiries and information that should be collected from the medical service providers, includes: